Everyone loves an underdog story.

-This is part of why I love seeing small businesses succeed online.
+This is why I genuinely love seeing small businesses succeed online.
+SMB success, underdog story–it’s one and the same.
 One of my favorite examples is my favorite whisky bar in Amsterdam called J.D.
 Williams Whisky Bar.

 - An active Facebook account